 - Xti (Christi)

 A synonym for black is dark, a term Elgar used to denote a cipher.
 An office that specializes in encoding and decoding secret messages is called a Black Chamber.
 The second term “NOM” is an exact spelling of the French word for name.
 This word is found in such expressions as “nom de plume” and “nom de guerre.”
 Consequently, the anagram “BLAC NOM” may be translated as “Black Name.”
 The complete French translation as “Nom Noir” is alliterative.
 The ancillary decryption “Black Name” is an apt description for a concealed title.
 This decryption suggests a password key for pinpointing the specific movements required to reconstruct the covert Theme’s title from contiguous title letters.
-To learn more concerning the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.
+In his 1899 program note, Elgar cites the French titles of two plays by Maurice Maeterlinck.
+To learn more about the secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.